-I'm a kitchen product writer, and this is the only stainless steel cleaner I use
+I write about kitchen gear for a living, and this is the stainless steel cleaner I use

 Some people love a big yard, others get excited about storage space, but when I bought my house, it was the stainless steel kitchen appliances that sold me.
 So sleek, so shiny — for about 24 hours, that is.
-Because it was my first time ever owning stainless steel, I didn't realize just how quickly it starts looking scuffed-up, especially if you practically live in the kitchen like I do.
-But I'm pretty sure I've found the best solution: this $19 Therapy Stainless Steel Cleaner and Polish.
+Because it was my first time ever owning stainless steel, I didn't realize just how quickly it starts looking scuffed-up, especially if you practically live in the kitchen, like I do.
+But I'm pretty sure I've found the best solution: this $20 Therapy Stainless Steel Cleaner and Polish.
 Not only does this top-seller get the streaks out, it also smells amazing.
 Keep reading for my "dazzling" review.

 Those fingerprints on your fridge aren't going to clean themselves — but this popular spray will get the job done in no time.
+Your holiday guests will be so impressed!

 I don't live with kids, but with all of the cooking and baking I do, I'm constantly reaching for my fridge handles with butter-coated fingers, so I imagine my appliances look like they were ravaged by toddlers.
 And all of them are stainless steel: my fridge, dishwasher, stovetop and range hood.
 While I loved the look of them when I first moved in, I soon realized I was going to be spending a lot of time wiping away the smudges.
 Fun!
 What was frustrating was that most of the cleaners I tried actually left more streaks, and what good is that?